 President & Dean: Rabbi Dr. Shmuly Yanklowitz

 As a global social justice activist and educator, Shmuly has volunteered, taught, and staffed missions in five continents including Israel, Ghana, India, France, Thailand, El Salvador, Britain, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa, and Haiti.
 Shmuly serves at the World Economic Forum in Geneva and Davos, Switzerland as the rabbinic representative, a facilitator, and motivational speaker.
-Rav Shmuly is the Founder and President of Uri L’Tzedek, the Founder and CEO of The Shamayim V’Aretz Insitute, and is the author of Jewish Ethics and Social Justice: A Guide for the 21st Century and Epistemic Development in Talmud Study.
-Rav Shmuly’s third book The Soul of Jewish Social Justice is now available, are his fourth and fifth books, Spiritual Courage and Bringing Heaven Down To Earth, respectively.
+Rav Shmuly is the Founder and President of Uri L’Tzedek, the Founder and CEO of The Shamayim V’Aretz Institute, and is the author of of six books.

 A film crew followed Shmuly for over a year to produce a PBS documentary (“The Calling”) about the training of religious leadership which aired nationwide in December 2010.
 In 2012 and in 2013, Newsweek rated Rav Shmuly one of the top 50 rabbis in America.
 In 2016, the Forward named Rabbi Shmuly one of The Most Inspiring Rabbis in America.
 In 2016, the Forward named Rav Shmuly one of the 50 most influential Jews.
 In the same year, Yanklowitz was selected for the Ariane de Rothschild Fellowship in Cross-Cultural Leadership and Innovative Entrepreneurship at the University of Cambridge.
-Shmuly, his wife Shoshana and daughter Amiella live in Scottsdale, Arizona.
+Shmuly, his wife Shoshana, his daughter Amiella, and his son Lev, live in Scottsdale, Arizona.